-The implementation of this policy is monitored by the Headteacher.
+The implementation of this policy is monitored by the Headteacher - this includes gaining feedback from children, staff and parents as to the success of playtimes and monitoring the frequency of play-related incidents.
 This policy is due for renewal every two years.